bellons91/personal-tech-notes/azure/Azure CosmosDB/Azure Cosmos DB triggers.md

 ---
-tags: azure, cloud, az-204, azure-cosmos-db
+tags:
+  - azure
+  - cloud
+  - az-204
+  - azure-cosmos-db
+  - trigger
 ---

-# Azure Cosmos DB Pre-triggers and Post-triggers

-Azure Cosmos DB supports pretriggers and post-triggers.
+Azure Cosmos DB supports pre-triggers and post-triggers.

 Triggers aren't automatically executed, **they must be specified for each database operation where you want them to execute**.